Beatson-CompBio/Raffo-Iraolagoitia_2024_A/README.md

   2. Locate the .yaml file in the cloned repository and copy the file path.
      - There are two .yaml files in the repository, one for working with a nvidia GPU (cell_interactions_gpu_nvidia.yaml), and one for working without a GPU (cell_interactions.yaml).
      - During our testing, access to a GPU can decrease cell segmentation time by 10 (eg: 60 minutes becomes 6 minutes).
 It is recommended to run this analysis sequence on a system that has access to a GPU.
-     - If you wish to use the GPU, we recommend following the steps outlined on the cellpose Github page, as the GPU on your computers may not be the same make or model as the ones used in the development and executuion of this code: https://github.com/MouseLand/cellpose
+     - If you wish to use the GPU, we recommend following the steps outlined on the cellpose Github page, as the GPU on your computers may not be the same make or model as the ones used in the development and execution of this code: https://github.com/MouseLand/cellpose

   3. Use the following command in the Anaconda Prompt to build the Python environment:
      <code>conda env create -f path_to_the_yaml_file</code>